 Eye redness is most often due to swollen or dilated blood vessels.
 This makes the surface of the eye look red or bloodshot.

 There are many causes of a red eye or eyes.
-Some are medical emergencies and some are a cause for concern, but not an emergency.
-Others are nothing to worry about.
+Some are medical emergencies.
+Others are a cause for concern, but not an emergency.
+Many are nothing to worry about.

 Eye redness is often less of a concern than eye pain or vision problems.